dkemper01/lock-it-up/README.md

-# LockItUp
+# Lock it Up

 This is an Angular Reactive Form for input confirmation that uses GSAP to provide the user an animated validation cue.
 Reactive forms shift a lot of view-based logic from the markup to the component.
 I wanted to demonstrate this principle using this project.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.
+Checkout the Angular 5 update branch here (https://github.com/dkemper01/lock-it-up/tree/angular5-update-1).

 ## Development server